 Arrive Edinburgh or Glasgow Airport where you driver will be waiting or collect your rental car.
-Drive north through the Highlands to the town of Inverness where you will base for 3 nights.
+Drive north through the Cairngorms National Park to the town of Inverness where you will base for 3 nights.

 Nestling on the shores of the Moray Firth lies one of Scotland's finest Golf Courses.
 This traditional Scottish golf links course was created from a Highland wilderness of gorse and heather, and tests the talents of professional and amateur alike.
 Founded in 1887, it is now one of the best courses in Scotland, and has hosted a large number of important championships including the 1999 Walker Cup and 2012 Curtis Cup.